microchip-pic-avr-tools/pykitinfo/README.md

 Read API documentation on [github](https://microchip-pic-avr-tools.github.io/pykitinfo)

-Read the changelog on [github](https://github.com/microchip-pic-avr-tools/pykitinfo/blob/main/CHANGELOG.md)

 pykitinfo currently supports:
 - all PKOB nano (nEDBG), mEDBG and EDBG kits
 - Atmel-ICE, Power Debugger, JTAGICE3
-- PICkit4, Snap (AVR mode)
+- PICkit3, PKOB
-- PICkit3, PKoB, PICkit4, PKOB4, Snap (PIC mode) - partial support
+- PICkit4, Snap, PKOB4, PICkit5

 ## Usage
 pykitinfo can be used as a library or as a CLI

 ### CLI usage
 When installed using pip, pykitinfo CLI is located in the Python scripts folder.